kkurpanik/flask-test-app/README.md

 # containers
-Repository keeps some code used for containers training
+Repository keeps some code used for containers training.